 The city was significantly impacted by the 2007–2008 Kenyan crisis when violence gripped Kenya in the aftermath of controversial presidential elections.
 The athlete Lucas Sang was murdered about ten kilometres away from the town while on his way home to Chepkoilel.
 On 1st January 2008 a mob attacked and set fire to a church in the town, where hundreds of people had taken refuge during Kenyan massacres.
 As a result, about forty to eighty people, mostly Kikuyus, were burnt to death.

 Eldoret has been manly peaceful since the 2007-2008 Crisis.

-In an earlier post, we showed a picture of the roal train circumnavigating a spiral close to Equator Station on the Nakuru to Eldoret line.
+In an earlier post, we showed a picture of the royal train circumnavigating a spiral close to Equator Station on the Nakuru to Eldoret line.
 This is that Royal train just after it had arrived in Eldoret in 1958.
-The video below is only short, but shows a goods train passing through Eldoret.

-A goods train arrives at Eldoret Railway Station.
+A recent video filmed at Eldoret Railway Station.